-To encourage academic excellence and honesty, we have established the following policy:
+To encourage academic excellence and honesty, we have established the following policy: Penalties for Deliberate Plagiarism or Cheating:

 First Offense: Automatic failure of the paper or test and possible failure of the course.
 Second Offense: Automatic failure of the course.